strugee/realtime.recurse.com/client/README.md

 ## Features

 The client is currently very simple.
 If you touch a file in a git or Mercurial project, it'll automatically assume you're working on that project.
-In the future this will gain some smarter heuristics.
+(In the future this will gain some smarter heuristics.)
+If the project is published publically, it will be reported to the server. **rcrealtime will _never_ disclose that you're working on projects that aren't already public.**

 It also contains an autoupdater.

 ## Automatic updates

 The client is able to update itself.
 Out of the box the autoupdater will only update to client releases that don't turn on new reporting by default.
-That means that whatever
+That means that whatever you choose to report when you install the client will remain what you're reporting until you decide to change it - even if the client updates itself.
+In other words: **rcrealtime will _never_ report things without your consent.**

 Updates are cryptographically signed by AJ.
 The client verifies this signature before updating and will abort if it doesn't match.